alexch/codelikethis/public/lessons/javascript/no_frills_testing.md

 browserify -o fancy-bundle.js --standalone fancyText fancy.js
 ```

+* browserify rewrites & smooshes server-side JS files and libraries into a single file
-* `-o fancy-bundle.js` means "bundle up all the JS into this file"
+* `-o fancy-bundle.js` means "output all the JS into this one file"
-* `--standalone fancyText` means "make the `fancyText` function available globally"
+* `--standalone fancyText` means "make the `fancyText` function available to other scripts on the page"

 # Tapped Source: index.html